 The diagonal ruffle suits every shape because it draws the eye up and down the body, this way and that way.
 One shouldered tops and dresses are generally more flattering than off the shoulder because they create a softer line.

-A ruffle positioned horizontally will draw the eye width-ways, so if you’re big busted you’re best option is a ruffle cut on the diagonal (i.e. one shoulder) Even better, a fluid fabric that drapes the bust like below.
+A ruffle positioned horizontally will draw the eye width-ways, so if you’re big busted your best option is a ruffle cut on the diagonal (i.e. one shoulder)

 Most ruffles you’ll see are placed at the shoulder or upper arms, but you will also see ruffles placed on skirts and dresses.
 A vertical ruffle on a skirt is a very flattering option for curvy women, as is a ruffle running along the bottom of a skirt or dress.
 The key to any ruffle placement on the lower body, is not to have it sitting at your widest point.